Self-employed car insurance

 Start a quote

-The more time spent on the road for work, the higher the risk and premiums.
-For instance, a delivery driver will require business car insurance and can expect higher premiums compared to a home-based copywriter.
+For instance, a delivery driver, who is on the road frequently, would require business car insurance and can expect higher premiums compared to a home-based copywriter, who might use their car less often.

 Learn more about what you can claim when travelling if you are self-employed.